jido/Arcadam/README.md

 ```

 The text inside square brackets becomes a hyperlink which loads the content
 specified in the round brackets.
+If the round brackets are empty and the
+text matches a section title then the link goes to that section.

 When the output format allows it, footnotes are also hyperlinks.